 What you can do

-- Write down questions to ask your doctor.
+- Questions to ask your baby's doctor.

-Questions to ask your doctor
+For infant reflux, some basic questions to ask your doctor include:

-- What's the most likely cause of my baby's symptoms?
+- What's likely causing my baby's symptoms?

 What to expect from your doctor

-- When did your baby first begin experiencing symptoms?
+- When did your baby's symptoms begin?